 Oregon State University Scholarship Endowment Fund: In support of developing the next generation of leaders, the Emerio Design Scholarship Endowment was established in 2014 to promote diversity and equity in the student body in alignment with Oregon State University’s enrollment goals through supporting female and/or other underserved student populations who are sophomores, juniors, or seniors, enrolled in the Bachelor of Science in Civil Engineering.

 Civil Engineering Cooperative Program (CECOP): Emerio became a member of this program in 2016, providing on-the-job training for six months to highly qualified interns.
-Our first intern successfully completed his commitment in December and has now become a full time Emerio employee.
+Since program inception, Emerio has hosted 4 CECOP interns, with 3 becoming full time Emerio employees.

-As a YMCA Board of Trusties member for several years, Neil Fernando has been an integral part of leading their annual YLinks Business Leaders Golf for Good Tournament.
-This year, over 200 golfers hit the links at Pumpkin Ridge Golf Club raising more than $138,600.
-These funds will directly support kids in the Portland and Vancouver communities by funding financial assistance programs.
-Keynote speaker and former Harlem Globe Trotter Pee Wee Harrison provided an inspiring story about the power of a messenger from his life and gave special recognition to Neil for his generosity in the community.
+As a YMCA Board of Trustees member for several years, Neil Fernando has been an integral part of leading their annual YLinks Business Leaders Golf for Good Tournament.
+The funds raised at this event provide financial assistance for local kids to be able to participate in Y programs.
+A special highlight of this tournament was in 2018 when keynote speaker and former Harlem Globe Trotter Pee Wee Harrison provided an inspiring story about the power of a messenger from his life and gave special recognition to Neil for his generosity in the community.